KanoczTomas/01Cnode/README.md

 txindex=1
 disablewallet=1
 ```
 - get this repo via git and edit the file config/default.yaml - the credentials should be the same as in your bitcoin.conf.
-Also adjust the host and port accordingly
+Also adjust the host and port accordingly.
+Make sure you set your home dir if not the default in the config file.
 ```
 RPC:
   host: localhost